 The funds available to pay benefits come from two sources, contributions and investment income on those contributions (the majority of the funds available to pay benefits come from investment income).
-HMEPS receives contributions from two sources, employer contributions which are determined as a percent of pay, and in some cases by member contributions.
-As shown in Table 2, the employer contribution rate has two components:
+HMEPS receives contributions from two sources, employer contributions which are determined as a percent of pay (unless otherwise specified under the Meet and Confer Agreement), and in some cases by member contributions.
+As shown in Table 2, the actuarially determined employer contribution rate has two components: